ARM-software/CMSIS_6/CMSIS/DoxyGen/RTOS2/src/using.md

  - \ref SystemStartup shows the flow for kernel initialization.
  - \ref rtos_objects explains the approach to creating and using RTOS Objects.
  - \ref CMSIS_RTOS_MemoryMgmt provides information about options for memory management with CMSIS-RTOS2.
- - \subpage CMSIS_RTOS_ProcessIsolation explains the
+ - \subpage CMSIS_RTOS_ProcessIsolation describes the CMSIS-RTOS2 concepts for protecting execution of critical software tasks against potential flaws in other parts of a program.

+\note For the guidance on migration from CMSIS-RTOS API v1 to CMSIS-RTOS2, see section [Detailed API Function Differences](https://arm-software.github.io/CMSIS_5/latest/RTOS2/html/os2MigrationFunctions.html) in CMSIS 5 documentation.

 ## Functionality overview {#rtos2_functionalities}